rudymatela/leancheck/doc/faq.md

 Random testing does not allow it without the use of sometimes-not-so-obvious process of [Skolemization].

-__Ease of use__ In my humble opinion, writing generators for enumerative testing tools is easier than on random testing tools.
+__Ease of use.__ In my humble opinion, writing generators for enumerative testing tools is easier than on random testing tools.
 Nevertheless, the availability of automatic derivation makes this a minor issue.